The site

 The educational programme of the European Heritage Training Course will be completed by various lectures, presentations and guided tours about the castle and the village Straupe and a whole-day excursion to various heritage sites in the region.
 On August 26th, the last day of the training course, the traditional Lielstraupe Castle Festival will take place which will enable the participants to experience local food, listen music from the region and familiarise with of local and regional activists, but also provide an opportunity for the participants to present the – preliminary – results of the training course to a wider public.

-The training course will take place from August 14th to August 27th, 2023, and is organised by European Heritage Volunteers in cooperation with the Polytechnic University of Valencia / Spain and Cesis Municipality.
+The training course was organised by European Heritage Volunteers in cooperation with the Polytechnic University of Valencia / Spain and Cesis Municipality.